The London Green Directory!

 — Grass clippings – (use untreated)

-- Garden trimmings (disease-free plants only) – woody stalks should be chopped or shredded
+— Garden trimmings (disease-free plants only) – chop up or shred woody stalks

 — Weeds (avoid weeds that have gone to seed)

-- Fireplace ashes – make sure they’re cool
+— Fireplace ashes – make sure they have cooled down

 — Cardboard and paper – should be shredded and used in limited quantities